IE-IE/core/README.md

-# Infinity Engine Incredible Editor (IEIE) Core
+# Infinity Engine Incredible Editor Core

 Application is under heavy development.
 It is not usable yet.

 ## About

-IEIE is a solution to create and edit files for Infinity Engine (IE).
+**IEIE Core** is a solution to create and edit files for Infinity Engine (IE).
 For now there is only one reasonable application to do that: Near Infinity.
-I decided to create my own tool.
+I decided to create my own tool, which - in example - is more flexible to use with other applications (see **IEIE Interface**).

-IEIE is based on gibberlings3 informations about file formats: [check it out](http://gibberlings3.net/iesdp/file_formats/index.htm), with my adjustments (some offsets/sizes just don't match expected results).
+**IEIE Core** is based on gibberlings3 informations about file formats: [check it out](http://gibberlings3.net/iesdp/file_formats/index.htm).

 ## How it works?

 IEIE Core works as webserver.
-It communicates over API (requests are made over GET), and responds with JSON answers.
+It communicates over API (requests are made over HTTP), and responds with JSON answers.

+It may be used with **IEIE Interface** application, however is not limited to.
+The only requirement is proper API.

 ## Requirements